A ‘not-so-routine’ operation

 |0

-This work, A ‘not-so-routine’ operation [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A ‘not-so-routine’ operation, by Robert Whetstone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT